A court in Antwerp, Belgium will announce its verdict about Iran’s diplomat-terrorist Assadollah Assadi and his three accomplices on February 4. 2021.

 Since Assadi’s arrest, the regime’s official policy has insisted on Assadi’s so-called “diplomatic immunity” and that the Belgian authorities cannot prosecute Assadi.
 Despite being caught red-handed, Assadi also repeated the same bogus claim and has refused to appear in court.

 Yet, during Assadi’s trial, the prosecutor said that according to Belgium’s 2002 legislation, even if Assadi had diplomatic immunity, Belgian authorities could have arrested him.
 The prosecutor added that even according to Austrian law, Belgian authorities were entitled to arrest Assadi since he planned to commit mass murder.
 International law allows authorities to strip Assadi of his diplomatic immunity and arrest him.

 Assadi’s trial is the trial of the entire regime.
 “According to the long investigation by the Belgian justice, state security, and the intelligence service, the whole operation was designed at the highest level in Tehran, in connection with the defendants who had worked for a long time for the [regime’s] Ministry of Intelligence and Security,” Le Monde wrote in this regard.

-According to Le Monde, “Jaak Raas, the head of the Belgium security, said the action was instigated ‘in the name of Iran, under its leadership.'”
+According to Le Monde, a Belgian security official said the action was instigated ‘in the name of Iran, under its leadership.'”